ichbintonywu/parallelneo4j/README.md

 # parallelneo4j

-This is sample code to run multiple Neo4j Cypher in a parallel fashion
+This is sample code to run multiple Neo4j Cypher statements in a parallel fashion